Unfortunately, starter kit sales do more harm than good.

-- The career productivity of people who purchase starter kits on sale is less than those who pay regular price.
+- The career productivity of people who purchase starter kits on sale is less than those who pay the regular price.

-- The bigger problem of putting starter kits on sale is what happens when the sale is over.
+- The bigger problem with putting starter kits on sale is what happens when the sale is over.
 Recruiting plummets for one or more months.
 Reps who sponsor may come to believe they should recruit only during starter kit sales.